 The East Providence Public Library’s Book Club meets from September-May.
 Each month you have the option of attending a Zoom session virtually or an in person meeting @ Weaver Library.
 Registration is required for every session.
 Please call 401-434-2453 or email Lisa Perry at email@example.com if you have any questions.

 The East Providence Public Library has been hosting book clubs for over 30 years!
 Each book club meets at least once a month.
 New members are always welcome.

-Our February 2023 Selection is Bewilderment by Richard Powers
+Our May 2023 Selection is West With Giraffes by Lynda Rutledge

 Please register to sign up for one of the discussions

 Come to Weaver Library to pick up a copy of the book or download it from eZone.
 If you have any questions, call us at 434-2453.

 Season 2022-2023 Selections